INSIDE THE MIND OF SUICIDE: DEATH AND OTHER OPTIONS

 Had I died by suicide, that would have been the last word.
 It would have been the final statement on my short life; instead, I was given the opportunity to write a different story, and I’m grateful beyond measure.
 I don’t know why I’m still here.
 Perhaps your loved one isn’t.
 Perhaps your loved one died at his or her own hand.
 I don’t understand why some survive and some don’t, and I’m angry about it too.

-To those whose loved ones died by suicide and left you with the human sized whole in your life and heart, for the many unanswered questions you’re left with, and for those wondering why their love wasn’t enough to keep them here, I’m so very sorry for your pain and tremendous loss.
+To those whose loved ones died by suicide and left you with the human-sized hole in your life and heart, for the many unanswered questions you’re left with, and for those wondering why their love wasn’t enough to keep them here, I’m so very sorry for your pain and tremendous loss.

 And, to those who fleetingly consider why it might be best if they are gone or those obsessed minute by minute with the option of death by suicide, there is help.
 I’m not giving you ‘there is help’ cliché nonsense.
 I’m saying it because it’s true.
 Don’t let your final choice be the last word on your life.